matthewswogger/Surge-Forecast-with-RNN/extra_trees/readme.md

 #### Overview

 My capstone project for Galvanize Data Science Immersive was about forecasting the Surge multiplier for Uber Rideshare drivers.
 The idea was to see if I could tell drivers where and at what value the surge would be before it happened.
 After thinking about how far into the future would be useful to a driver I settled on 5 min; I figured this would be enough time in a crowded city for a driver to both have enough time to decide on where they would start heading as well as enough time to get there without speeding and chancing a ticket, after all this is about making money and paying for tickets is the opposite of that.

+So it's time series, I know how to do that, throw an ARIMA model at it.
+Maybe I have to difference the data once or twice and I'll need to see which lags should be used by looking at the Autocorrelation and Partial Autocorrelation but basically it's straight forward, right?
+Wrong!
+Time series implementation in Python does not do it justice.
+I spent days watching `statsmodels.tsa.statespace.sarimax.SARIMAX` blow up when I change one thing in the parameters.
+I'd add one extra lag and it throws an error, the data had not changed.
+Ask the internet what is going on and the answer is, 'if you're doing time series you need to use R.' Anyway, I got through it, got it to forecast well enough, with about an 89% accuracy, and it passed the 'would this actually be useful to me if I was trying to make money Rideshareing,' it would be a nice little addition.
+But it got me thinking about other ways to implement this.

 ## Forecast of first 8 points